carrotsrc/WrongCore/README.md

 * `Dodgy:` Dynamic mutex allocation and locking/unlocking test performed on kernal init routine (Can't do compile-time mutex definition because it's all done through macro wizardry)
 * WrongCore now functions as a rust module, and links correctly in the final kbuild
-* Kernel blowing up due to not properly doing anything with __morestack
+* Kernel blowing up in a panic

 #### Log